Wilt Chamberlain’s Ability to Eat Is Arguably More Impressive Than His Hall of Fame Career

 At 7-foot-1, Chamberlain already stood out more than nearly everyone he interacted with.
 But his gargantuan height barely scratches of surface of what made Wilt one-of-a-kind.

 Beyond the basketball court, Wilt lived a fascinating life.
-He owned a famous nightclub in New York City during his playing career.
-Following his NBA days, he played professional volleyball in the International Volleyball Association.
+He owned a famous nightclub in New York City during his playing career, reports The New York Times.
+Following his NBA days, reports Inside Hook, he played professional volleyball in the International Volleyball Association.
 And he struck up a friendship with Arnold Schwarzenegger, starring together in the film Conan the Destroyer.

 On top of everything else, Wilt’s appetite for life included a jaw-dropping appetite for food.